onlinefinder/onlinefinder/searx/infopage/en/about.md

 ## How secure is it?
 The only information stored is on your own browser, not our server.
 It's a cookie to set your preferences of background color and other features in the preferences section.
-If you clear your cookies then you will need to choose your preferences again but most don't even use the heavy-duty preferences options.
+If you clear your cookies then you will need to choose your preferences again for the heavy-duty preferences options.

 ## Why use it?